-- The pain begins to settle after a few weeks - The injury will heal over the course of 6 weeks but may have some aching for up to 3 months - You do not have to wear the moon boot once the pain begins to improve - For some people the boot is only needed for one week, in others it may be needed to provide support for 4 weeks. - Remove the boot eery day to move your ankle and foot (see the exercises overleaf) - Regaining a full range of movement as soon as possible will speed up your recovery - Most people return to desk work by 1 to 2 weeks, but manual work may not be possible for 4 to 6 weeks depending on your symptoms - There is no specific time you can drive again.
+- The pain begins to settle after a few weeks - The injury will heal over the course of 6 weeks but you may have some occasional aching for up to 6 months. - You do not have to wear the moon boot when seated or when in bed - The boot must be worn when standing or walking for 6 weeks - Remove the boot eery day to move your ankle and foot (see the exercises overleaf) - Regaining a full range of movement as soon as possible will speed up your recovery - Most people return to desk work by 1 to 2 weeks, but manual work may not be possible for 4 to 6 weeks depending on your symptoms - There is no specific time you can drive again.
 It is illegal to drive when wearing a sling, splint, cast or moonboot.
 As you recover, it is your legal responsibility to be certain before you return to driving that you are able to control your vehicle normally and safely.